MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

       [in] IUnknown* args);
 }

+[uuid(93ACC5AD-DC22-419E-9A3F-75D96A1538E4), object, pointer_default(unique)]
+interface ICoreWebView2GetFaviconCompletedHandler : IUnknown {
+  /// Called to provide the implementer with the event args for the
+  /// corresponding event.
+  HRESULT Invoke([in] HRESULT error_code);
+}

 [uuid(DC838C64-F64B-4DC7-98EC-0992108E2157), object, pointer_default(unique)]
 interface ICoreWebView2_5 : ICoreWebView2_4 {
   /// Add an event handler for the `FaviconChanged` event.